shannongross/shannongross.github.io/_posts/graphical-analysis.md

 | --- | --- |
 | Histograms are useful because they make the most frequent values immediately apparent | But they are not the best choice for comparing two distributions.|

+- main downside of histograms is that their graphical result is highly sensitive to the bin choices.
+With different interval widths, the same dataset can look very different.
+- good for getting an overall picture of the shape (e.g. is it symmetrical? how far is it skewed?) but is inappropriate for more fine-grained questions.
+- not good for when you have continuous data ( "such as streamflow or concentration") because you're forcing it into discrete bins that may hide things.
+- great graphical method when the data already has inherent categories/groups (e.g. "number of organisms found at a stream by species")
+- using multiple histograms is not that great, but if you're going to do that, then at least position them one on top of the other (instead of side-by-side), with the same values on the x-axis for comparison.

 ## 2. Kernel Density Estimates (KDEs)
 As opposed to classical histograms, you can't easily generate a KDE with a pen and paper - their popularity has risen with the increased availability of computational power.